raviksagar/hello-world/README.md

 This project has following services exposed:
 1. createCustomer: This service **creates** new customer in the system
 2. updateCustomer: This service **updates** existing customer in the system
-3. deleteCustomer: This service **deletes** customer from the system
 ## Table of Contents
 ### Service Design
 Brief information about service _design_